Site Search

 Preamble

-The medical profession is still learning about the strengths and limitations of virtual care.
-The decision by a physician to provide virtual care requires an exercise of professional judgement considering the circumstances and condition of the patient.
+The decision to provide virtual care requires an exercise of professional judgement, considering the circumstances and condition of the patient.

 Professional Standards

-When providing virtual care, physicians must continue to meet the standard of care and the legal and professional obligations that apply to care delivered in person, including those pertaining to prescribing, medical record keeping, protecting personal health information, consent to treatment, and continuity of care.
+1. When providing virtual care, physicians must meet the standards of care that apply to care delivered in person, including those pertaining to prescribing, medical record keeping, protecting personal health information, consent to treatment, and continuity of care.

-1. offer virtual care to patients only in conjunction with in-person care, not as an absolute alternative to in-person care.
-If unable or unwilling to provide in-person care themselves, physicians providing virtual care must have an arrangement in place with another physician or health care practitioner to provide in-person care to patients who require or request it in a reasonable timeframe;
+2. If unable or unwilling to provide in-person care themselves, physicians providing virtual care must have an arrangement in place with an accepting provider to provide in-person care in a reasonable timeframe to patients who require or request it.

-When offering or providing virtual care to patients, physicians must:
+3. When offering virtual care to patients, physicians must:

 Physicians are encouraged to review the College’s Professional Standards and Guidelines Regarding Informed Patient Consent to Treatment.
 In addition to the requirements of this document, the patient-consent process for virtual care services must ensure the following information is reviewed by the patient: